blake-mealey/pipelinedoc/packages/pipedoc/readme.md

-# azdocs CLI
+# pipedoc CLI

-A CLI for azdocs.
+CLI for generating docs from Azure Pipelines YAML templates.

 ## Customizing your CLI